Skip to main content

 Preference shall be given to Missouri products, materials, services and firms when the goods or services to be provided are equally or better suited for the intended purpose and can be obtained without additional cost.
 Firms are considered "Missouri firms" if they maintain a regular place of business in the State of Missouri.

-The University shall award all contracts and purchase orders on a fair and equitable basis, in accordance with its policy to not discriminate against any business enterprise, including any owned or operated by women, minority group members, veterans, or socially or economically disadvantaged individuals.
+The University shall award all contracts and purchase orders on a fair and equitable basis, in accordance with applicable laws and its policy to not discriminate against any individual or business enterprise, including any owned or operated by women, minority group members, veterans, or socially or economically disadvantaged individuals.

-When a procurement involves the expenditure of federal funds, the University shall comply with such federal law and authorized regulations which are mandatorily applicable.
+When a procurement involves the expenditure of federal funds, or federal law is otherwise applicable, the University shall comply with Preference Requirements specified in such federal law and authorized regulations and terms of federal contracts which are mandatorily applicable to the University.

 Definitions